Oxygene (EP): Composition

 The EP opening track "O2" clears the air on Oxlade's vocal dexterity and the smoothness of his range, while delivering a love song that is as emotional as it is honest.
 In "Hold On", where he wears his heart on his sleeve and professes his full-hearted affection for his lover, against a catchy and danceable beat.
-In "Away", the project lead single boasts all of Oxlade’s trademark, and is the EP's centrepiece backed by an the ethereal but groovy Spax-produced beat.
+In "Away", the project lead single boasts all of Oxlade’s trademark, and is the EP's centrepiece backed by an ethereal but groovy Spax-produced beat.
 At this point, it’s clear that Oxlade is here to get us in our feelings while making us want to turn up at the same time, a winning formula we’ve seen with popular artists from Wande Coal to Fireboy.
 In "Kokose" boasts of the first climax.
 Its Afrobeat-inspired instrumental is a vibe.
 It rolls off Oxlade's tongue with a smoothness that puts him in a class of his own.
 In "Weakness" struggles a bit until Oxlade finds the perfect point at the end of the song to infuse some magic.
 In "Tables Turn", Moelogo joined him for the emotive record, where they reminisce on their come up and how far they have come.
 The a dreamy ballad sees Oxlade reflecting about his humble beginnings in Mushin, dreaming about making songs with his idols, to actually shutting down shows overseas with them.